Aravind-Jalda/interview-prep/DNS-Networking/dns-networking-q&a.md

 ---

 ## 1. What is networking?
-Networking is the communication between systems over a network. what
+Networking is the communication between systems over a network.

 ---